Navi Pillay: International Criminal Tribunal for Rwanda (1995-2003)

-Her tenure on the High Court was short, however, as she was soon elected by the United Nations General Assembly to serve as a judge at the International Criminal Tribunal for Rwanda (ICTR).
+In 1995, the Minister of Justice Abdullah Omar and President Mandela submitted Pillay's name as a nominee for the U.N.
+Security Council and a judge on the U.N.
+International Criminal Tribunal for Rwanda (ICTR).
+Between 1999 and 2003, Pillay served on the ICTR and was elected President Judge.
 She served for eight years, including four years as president.
 She was the only female judge for the first four years of the tribunal.
 Her tenure on the ICTR is best remembered for her role in the landmark trial of Jean-Paul Akayesu, which established that rape and sexual assault could constitute acts of genocide.
 Pillay said in an interview, "From time immemorial, rape has been regarded as spoils of war.
 Now it will be considered a war crime.
 We want to send out a strong signal that rape is no longer a trophy of war."